murraydailymaverick/dm_tests/README.md

 ## Generally to run all tests
 `npm run cypress:f`
-this refers to a script in package.json using the local config file
+this refers to a script in package.json using the local config file. or
+`$(npm bin)/cypress open --config-file dev.cypress.config.js`

 ##Cypress
 the configuration fie is for the git hub actions using secrets